Gan De: Satellite of Jupiter

 Chapter 23 of the Treatise on Astrology of the Kaiyuan Era, which details the apparent positions of Jupiter during the course of a conjectural twelve year sidereal period (in reality 11.9 years), quotes Gan's notes on the "stars" observed in 365 BC, when Jupiter appeared in the lunar station of the constellation Aquarius, the Chinese lunar mansion of Wēi:

 The historian and astronomer Xi Zezong published a paper in 1981 in Acta Astrophysica Sinica identifying the "small reddish star" with one of the Galilean moons of Jupiter, an interpretation hitherto unrecognized.
 Xi used the Beijing Planetarium to simulate the brightnesses of Jupiter and its moons in their relative positions from the earth as reported in the astronomical publications of Bryant Tuckerman and Clabon Allen's Astrophysical Quantities.
-He concluded that the Galiean moons of Jupiter are visible to the human eye under good conditions, and that Gan's report was an accurate account of a naked-eye observation of either Callisto or Ganymede – the two brightest and most visibly distinct moons – in summer 364 BC= 9637 HE.
+He concluded that the Galiean moons of Jupiter are visible to the human eye under good conditions, and that Gan's report was an accurate account of a naked-eye observation of either Callisto or Ganymede – the two brightest and most visibly distinct moons – in summer 364 BC= 9637HE.

 Since Ganymede is larger and brighter than is Callisto, Xi reasoned that it was likely Ganymede to which Gan's "small reddish star" refers.
 Writing in Nature in 1982, the astronomer David Hughes pointed out that William Henry Smyth had recorded reports of Jupiter's moons visible with the naked eye in exceptional conditions in particular places.
 Smyth wrote in 1844 that sightings of the moons typically mentioned the Apennine Mountains and Mount Etna in Italy and the Caribbean "and various other fine-climate places as the spots where such a feat is frequently done" by those endowed with "visual organs of extraordinary power".
 Galileo Galilei, describing his discovery using refracting telescopes of "four planets swiftly revolving about Jupiter at differing distances and periods" (the Galilean moons), was therefore unlikely to have been correct to write in his Sidereus Nuncius, published in 1610, that these bodies were "known to no one before the Author recently perceived them".
 By occluding Jupiter itself behind a high tree limb perpendicular to the satellites' orbital plane to prevent the planet's glare from obscuring them, one or more of the Galilean moons might be spotted in favorable conditions.